 I’ll never tire of writing about Everlane.
 They have brought so much value to me, I can’t write an ethical fashion post without mentioning them.
 From my personal wardrobe to work attire, they have everything, including underwear that I am currently loving.
 And, all of their products are so well made and the quality is great.

 I’ve posted about Frank & Oak a few times before, but just like with Everlane, they are so worth bringing up again.
 Like most of the brands I’ve mentioned, they carry men and women’s clothing and are an Ontario-based brand.
 I love the pieces I have from them — they are made with such care and have lasted me many seasons already.
-My newest favorite piece is this crop and this cargo jacket for the fall.
-They also have lots of locations around the world that you should for sure check out if you are ever near one :)
+My newest favorite pieces are a crop top blouse and a green cargo jacket for fall.
+They also have lots of locations around the world that you should for sure check out if you are ever near one. :)